 Hydrating masks may exacerbate sebum production for oily skin types, causing oil buildup and clogged pores – and potentially triggering acne breakouts.
 However, this skin type can choose hydrating face masks with water-based formulations.

-Selecting a mask that contains ingredients appropriate for your skin type will help minimize your risk of experiencing irritation, breakouts or allergic reactions.
+Selecting the best face mask that contains ingredients appropriate for your skin type will help minimize your risk of experiencing irritation, breakouts or allergic reactions.

 Those with dry skin should select masks containing gentle hydrating ingredients such as HA, glycerine and plant oils.